hamadalifaizer/Secure_chat_app/README.md

       ```
       - `server_name`: The name of your server.
       - `admin`: A dictionary mapping usernames to their respective passwords.
-      - `mailing_address`: Addresses of other servers for intra-server communication.
+      - `mailing_address`: Addresses of other servers for inter-server communication.

     - **Client Setup:**
       Edit the `client_setup.json` file to specify the server IP address.
 This file is used by the client to connect to the server.